 Evaluation methods: biannual evaluations by subject and continuous overseeing allows for the validation of the modules.

-Certificate of Assistant: Restorer of Paintings” is issued at the end of 2nd year (subject to module validation).
+A Certificate of Assistant: Restorer of Paintings” is issued at the end of 2nd year (subject to module validation).

 The Diploma of “Conservationist of Paintings and Polychrome Art Objects”, (title approved by the C. N. C. P, level II), is issued at the end of the 3rd year (subject to module validation).